juntossomosmais/gitflow/gitflow/backend/README.md

 This variation can also be very common when the same code base is used by many developers.
 Here, one developer finishes writing his new feature, `feature/feat-A`, sends his code to `develop` and creates a release branch for his feature: `release/feat-A`.

 After this, another develop also finishes writing his new feature: `feature/feat-B` and sends it to `develop`.
 Now, this second developer **cannot** open another release right away as `release/feat-A` already exists and might be being used by the QA analysts.
-Two release branches can create a lot of confusion and must be avoided.
+Two release branches opened at the same time can create a lot of confusion and must be avoided, specially because a new release branch will deploy different code to the qa environment!

 Once again, **team communication becomes essential**: the **team** must decide if the two features can be shipped together to production or not.